Skip to Main Content

 • Staff can help your child prepare to stay awake for a scan.
 Once successful, your child may be awake for future scans.

-• Some scans may still require sedation because of how the scan is done or how long it takes.
+• Some scans may still require general anesthesia because of how the scan is done or how long it takes.